 Elsewhere, the energy transition could be an interesting theme in 2024.
 In the short term, momentum appears to be stalling as some governments are seemingly pulling back.
 We are hopeful that this reduced support and slower economic growth could create investment opportunities in industrial companies exposed to the theme.

 Turning to Newton’s key investment themes, arguably the most pertinent macro theme is ‘great power competition’/geopolitical risk and governments playing a more direct role in economies.
-There is no sign of geopolitical tension abating, and that is likely to be inflationary because it results in higher levels of protectionism, localization of manufacturing, and defense spending.
+There is no sign of geopolitical tension abating, and that is likely to be inflationary because it results in higher levels of protectionism, localisation of manufacturing, and defence spending.

 Our key message is that our global income portfolios are positioned for an environment of slower economic growth, with the key overweight sector positions being consumer staples, health care and utilities, balanced with an overweight in defensive financials.
 Aside from technology, the other key underweight sector exposures are commodities, real estate, consumer discretionary, and industrials, which are the more cyclical parts of the market and the areas in which dividends are most at risk from slowing growth.
 As active income investors, guided by our multidimensional research, our focus is firmly on undervalued quality companies with strong balance sheets, pricing power and the ability to raise dividends.

-PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.
-Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell this security, country or sector.
-Please note that strategy holdings and positioning are subject to change without notice.
+This is a financial promotion.
+These opinions should not be construed as investment or other advice and are subject to change.
+This material is for information purposes only.
+This is not investment research or a research recommendation for regulatory purposes.
+Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those securities, countries or sectors.
 Analysis of themes may vary depending on the type of security, investment rationale and investment strategy.
 Newton will make investment decisions that are not based on themes and may conclude that other attributes of an investment outweigh the thematic structure the security has been assigned to.
-For additional Important Information, click on the link below.